 Send your proposal to BOTH Devin Advani (HLS Finance) and Bridget Testa (HLS Development).

-Note: All correspondence with OSP must cc: Devin Advani, Geoffrey Swift, and Bridget Testa.
+Note: All correspondence with OSP must cc: Devin Advani, Matt Gruber, and Bridget Testa.
 In general this should be an inclusive process to keep all parties up to date with specific developments.

 Sponsored Research Proposal Review Process

 The Review Process for submitting and reviewing sponsored research proposals moves in three steps:

 Please submit all proposal materials to the Financial Office at least 10 days prior to the grant submission deadline for review and prior to submission to OSP.
 Grants including Cost Sharing or Subcontracts often add complications; earlier communication can facilitate a smoother submission process.

 For fundraising (grant or gift opportunities) in an international context, please reach out to the Dean, Financial dean, or Administrative Dean as early as possible.
 The Financial Office will review your proposal and be in contact with you if further information is needed or any issues arise, and will work with you to submit your proposal to the University and OSP.

 The Submission to the University must occur at least 5 days prior to the OSP submission deadline

 This is a firm deadline for OSP and cannot be changed.